 - any other formal documents linking the couple (invoices, memberships etc.).

 If the couple has been living together prior to making an application, then in addition to the above, the Home Office would expect to see evidence of the cohabitation such as tenancy agreements, mortgage statements, utility bills etc.

 The Home Office does make allowances for arranged marriages in certain scenarios where evidence of cohabitation, holidays and communication may not be available.

 Demonstrating that a relationship is genuine and subsisting for the purposes of a UK spouse visa application can be one of the most challenging aspects of the process.

 We are often approached by couples who have received a refusal on such grounds and we have assisted numerous couples to strengthen their evidence in order to go on to submit a subsequent successful application.

 How we can help

-If you require legal advice about a UK spouse visa application, or have received a spouse visa refusal notice, please call our immigration specialists for an initial discussion on 0114 286 6310 or make an enquiry below.
+If you require legal advice about a UK spouse visa application, or have received a spouse visa refusal notice, please contact us to speak to one of our immigration specialists or make an enquiry below.